Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 K wire is frequently used in the treatment of fractures in children and in hand injuries among other things.

-The x-ray below is postoperative image of a 26 years old laborer who injured his hand due to a work-related injury.
+The x-ray below is a postoperative image of a 26 years old laborer who injured his hand due to a work-related injury.

 He suffered from the fracture of proximal phalanx of the second and third digit.